 Read More: A Day Trip to Chinatown in NYC

-Part of the enjoyment of going for a day trip along the Hudson River Valley is the drive.
+Part of the enjoyment of going for a day trip along the Hudson River Valley is the drive itself.
 The Palisades Parkway is a two-lane highway that curves and dips along with beautiful woody landscapes.
-Pick your favorite playlist, roll down the windows, and enjoy the ride past numerous state parks and over the Bear Mountain Bridge to catch the unobstructed views of the Hudson.
-It’s even better if you pack a picnic for a stop somewhere along the way.
+Pick a favorite playlist, roll down the windows, and enjoy the ride past numerous state parks and over the Bear Mountain Bridge to catch the unobstructed views of the Hudson.
+It’s even better to pack a picnic for a stop somewhere along the way.

 Cold Spring has a delightful downtown area full of hip shops, antique stores, and boutique restaurants.
 Park along Main Street, stroll around the shops, grab an ice cream, and head through the underground tunnel to see the views of the river.
 While the town is delightfully quiet during the week, it is busily alive on weekends, so plan accordingly.
 Seasonal events, like wine and food fairs or arts and crafts shows, happen nearly every weekend.
 Check the town’s event website to see all upcoming activities.